24 of the Best Gothic Horror Movies

 Oldman was able to play a Dracula throughout the years by combining traits from previous Draculas on the big screen.

-Dracula has portrayed in the film in the same way that his surroundings are.
-Romantic and ominous.
-Bloodthirsty.
+The film portrays Dracula in the same way that his surroundings are: romantic and ominous, bloodthirsty.

 Behind the luxury is a focus that gives the movie a great blend of flair and substance.